 Writing to Santa is a tradition dating back over 150 years.
 However, it may surprise you to find out that it was actually Mr. Claus himself who embarked on writing the letters.

-An age-old tradition would be to leave your letter by the fireplace or even throw it on the open fire.
+Open fire.
 The ashes of the letter would be billowed up in the smoke and carried across to Santa’s grotto.
 There is something quite magical about this method but it’s not always convenient if you don’t have a working fireplace.

 The most popular way to get your letter to Santa is to put it in an envelope and pop it in the post.
 Depending on where you are in the world, local mailing services offer a special address to send your Santa letters.
 In the UK, Santa resides in ‘Reindeerland’, but in the USA you’re better off addressing your letter to the North Pole.